10 best network monitoring tools: Top picks and insights

 TripMode — save internet data

-One of the best network monitoring tools that allow you to easily monitor and control your data usage is TripMode.
+One of the best network monitoring tools that allows you to easily monitor and control your data usage is TripMode.
 The app tracks data consumption by app, detects which one is too data-hungry, and lets you set the limit or block it.
 This is especially useful if, for example, you like to stream videos but don’t want to use up your entire data plan.
 You can even check how much data your computer used during the last day/week/month and break it down by apps.

 TripMode also has a scheduling option that you may use to turn on at specific times.
 To boost your productivity, you can selectively stop apps from accessing the internet from here.